Grant County Family and Consumer Sciences Extension Agent

 May periodically be assigned to serve as the local unit director providing administrative oversight for the fiscal operations, coordination of personnel, development, delivery and reporting of program impact and other administrative functions assigned by the director’s representative and the extension board.

-- Bachelor’s degree with knowledge of family and consumer sciences as evidenced by academic courses, professional development and/or professional experience.
+- Bachelor’s degree with knowledge of as evidenced by academic courses, professional development and/or professional experience.

 - Evidence of strong academic and/or professional performance as documented by college transcripts, acceptance into a graduate program or documented success in increasingly responsible professional positions.